Western Animation: Legend of the Guardians: The Owls of Ga'Hoole

 When Kludd is revealed to be alive at the end, his eyes glow a sinister red as he looks upon the fallen Metalbeak's mask.

-Save the Villain: Sort of.
-Kludd becomes a full member of the Pure Ones and turns completely against Soren in the end, attacking and attempting to kill his own brother without remorse, which would classify him as a villain.
-After the fight that leaves Kludd with a broken wing, he begs Soren to save him.
-Soren tries to, but just barely manages to until Kludd tries to attack him again, which results in Kludd accidentally sending himself plummeting into the fire.
+Save the Villain: Played with.
+Kludd becomes a full member of the Pure Ones and turns completely against Soren in the end, attempting to kill his own brother without remorse.
+After their fight which leaves Kludd with a broken wing however, he begs Soren to save him.
+Soren tries, only to find Kludd attempting to attack him again, which results in the latter accidentally sending himself plummeting into the fire below.

 Correct bird calls are used to represent the proper species of owls seen in the movie.